Skip to content

 • Capability Gap: The huge gulf between model performance on benchmarks and performance on real tasks.
 A 50-60% pass rate on SWE-bench Verified means nearly half of real issues can't be resolved.

 • Harness: Everything outside the model — instructions, tools, environment, state management, verification feedback.
 If it's not model weights, it's harness.
+What we've been calling the "saddle."

 • Verification Gap: The gap between the agent's confidence in its output and actual correctness.
 The agent says "I'm done" when it's not done — this is the most common failure mode.

-• Diagnostic Loop: Execute → observe failure → attribute to a specific harness layer → fix that layer → re-execute.
+• Diagnostic Loop: Execute, observe failure, attribute to a specific harness layer, fix that layer, re-execute.
 This is the core methodology of harness engineering.

 • Definition of Done: A set of machine-verifiable conditions — tests pass, lint is clean, type checks pass.
 Without an explicit definition of done, the agent will invent its own.

 Core principle: When things fail, don't swap the model first — check the harness.
 If the same model succeeds on similar, well-structured tasks, assume it's a harness problem.
+It's like a car breaking down — you don't immediately suspect the engine.
+You check if it's out of gas first.

 Concrete steps:

-2. Write an explicit Definition of Done for every task.
+Write an explicit Definition of Done for every task.
 Don't say "add a search feature."
 Say:

 Completion criteria: